Rajpratik71/Mininet-wiki/FAQ.md

 <a id=routing></a>
 ### How do I implement a **custom routing algorithm**?

-Asking this question usually means that you haven't read or understood the documentation.
+Asking this question usually means that you haven't read or understood the documentation and that you don't understand what OpenFlow is.

 Use OpenFlow.
 Please go through the OpenFlow tutorial and consult the OpenFlow specification.